lone-starr/price_dashboard/README.md

 # Price Charts

-This repository builds a basic dashboard using data saved from the [Mempool.space REST API](https://mempool.space/docs/api/rest).
-This data is persisted to a MongoDB instance by the [price_api repo](https://github.com/lone-starr/price_api) hosted on [Railway](https://railway.app) and invoked every 5 minutes by a CRON job in Railway.
+This repository builds a basic dashboard using CPI data from https://download.bls.gov/pub/time.series/ap/ and Bitcoin price data from https://www.in2013dollars.com/bitcoin-price

 ## Setting Up